Mamba413/ROOM/README.md

 3. `SQL`:
    - `src` directory: implement the sparse Q-learning (SQL) for
-   - `main_SQL`: the main file for conducting numerical studies for SQL. (reproduce Figure 5)
+   - `main_SQL.py`: the main file for conducting numerical studies for SQL. (reproduce Figure 5)

 4. `SAC-N`:
    - `SACN.py` directory: implement the soft-actor critic (SAC) of $N$ ensemble.
-   - `main_SACN`: the main file for conducting numerical studies for SACN. (reproduce Figure A3)
+   - `main_SACN.py`: the main file for conducting numerical studies for SACN. (reproduce Figure A3)

 ### Citation